carlsmith/htme/README.md

 to each of them:

 1. Each type of element (DIV, SVG, IMG etc) is implemented as a custom class that you can instantiate directly or subclass and extend.

+   Elements are just containers for state.
+They basically mashup a dictionary (of attributes) with a list (of child elements).

-These classes have common parent classes that implement flexible constructor signatures (making it easy to create elements) with a complementary suite of powerful operators (making it easy to mutate the attributes or children of existing elements).
+   Element classes have flexible constructor signatures that make it easy to express new elements with a desired state.

+   Element classes implement a set of powerful operators that complement the constructor signatures, operating on the same dictionaries of attributes and sequences of children.
+The operators make it easy to mutate the attributes and children of existing elements.
-   Elements are just containers for state (an attributes dictionary and list of child elements).
-The constructors and operators just make it easier to get an element into the desired state.

    Whenever an element is rendered, it simply uses HTML syntax to represent its current state.